Elvis Andrus Player Props: White Sox vs. Giants

-Elvis Andrus -- 0-for-3 in his last game -- will be in action for the Chicago White Sox versus the San Francisco Giants, with Logan Webb on the hill, on April 5 at 2:10 PM ET.
+Elvis Andrus -- 1-for-4 in his last game -- will be in action for the Chicago White Sox versus the San Francisco Giants, with Alex Wood on the mound, on April 6 at 2:10 PM ET.

 Elvis Andrus Game Info & Props vs. the Giants